What does the do?

 The Office of Personnel Management accounted for 1.7% of all federal spending in FY 2024.

 The department’s spending grew less than overall spending, which means that the department’s share of the federal budget decreased.
-In FY 2024, the Office of Personnel Management accounted for 1.7% of all federal spending, 0.8 percentage points lower than in FY 1980.
-In the last 10 years, that share has decreased 0.7 points.
+In 2024, OPM accounted for 1.7% of all federal spending.
+That’s 0.6 percentage points lower than 2014 and 0.8 points lower than in 1980.

 Major legislation, internal or global economic conditions, and acute events like the COVID-19 pandemic can affect spending year to year.
 For example, the federal budget fluctuated during the pandemic, rising from $5.3 trillion (in 2023 dollars) in 2019 to $7.7 trillion in 2020 and $7.8 trillion in 2021.

-The Office of Personnel Management’s share of federal spending in FY 2024 was lower than FY 1980.
+The Office of Personnel Management’s share of federal spending in FY 2024 was lower than in FY 1980.

 Percentage of federal budget dedicated to OPM, FYs 1980–2024